On this page, Gyrinidae, whirligig beetles - Gyrinus natator

 Over wintering.
 In the U. K. Most adults do not survive the winter.
 However any adult whirligig seen in spring has managed to successfully overwinter by hibernating in the mud at the bottom of a pond.

 The adults (above right) are 5 - 6 mm long, shiny black oval-shaped with yellow legs and short, clubbed antennae.
 They are found in slow-moving and stagnant water.
 The middle and hind pairs of legs are flattened and fringed with hairs.
 The abdomen extends a little beyond the elytra.
 The adults hibernate in mud at the bottom of ponds and streams.

-The larvae look like small centipedes (see the drawing above) and though highly predatory, tend to lurk in vegetation or detritus in shallow water, so are difficult to spot.
+The larvae (below) look like small centipedes and though highly predatory, tend to lurk in vegetation or detritus in shallow water, so are difficult to spot.
 They have a small head, 3 pairs of legs, 1 pair of gills on each abdominal segment except the last which has 4 hooks.
 When fully grown they can reach 15 mm long.
 The larvae pupate out of water by climbing up vegetation and spinning a cocoon.